osama-alani/Stroke-prediction/README.md

 scikit-learn, xgboost for prediction and modeling

-And we have added a code inside the model to install these ```pd.read_csv``` libraries in case you did not install it before.
+And we have added a code inside the model to install these libraries in case you did not install it before.

 ## 2. Training Code
 ```